unameit10000000/tweetor/README.md

 </p>

 # Tweetor
-Basic Twitterbot to automate Tweets.
+Basic Twitterbot Manager to create automated Tweets.
 Uses OpenAI's GPT-3 to randomize messages.
 Hosted on Akash Decentralized Cloud.
 This example is tested on Ubuntu.

-### Live Demo
+### Example
 MetaBrainz active Twitterbot is based on this example!
-Example <code><a href="https://twitter.com/metabrainz_io/status/1524751303343104004">Tweet</a></code>
+See <code><a href="https://twitter.com/metabrainz_io/status/1524751303343104004">Tweet</a></code>
+## NOTE
+Do not share your public domain (Akash uri) when using this example template!
+This is a basic example that is coded hastily in one go and meant for experimental purposes only.
+The Author and Owner of this repository can not be held liable for any loss resulting from using this code.
+It is rumored that using GPT-3 for twitter goes against OpenAI's TOS.
+Use at your own risk.
 ## Requirements
 #### Minimum:
  -  <code><a href="https://docs.docker.com/engine/install/">Docker</a></code>